Last updated on June 21st, 2020 at 02:16 pm

 - Near Cross Creek, you can dine at the historic Yearling Restaurant, 14531 E. County Road 325, Cross Creek, just down the road from the state park.
 The 59-year-old restaurant celebrates the Florida Cracker culture.
 It serves Rawlings’ legendary sour orange pie, as well as frog legs, catfish, venison and the best cheese grits I’ve ever had.
 It’s decorated with antique outboard motors, old guns and enough memorabilia to be an antique store.

 - Nearby Paynes Prairie State Park offers extensive hiking plus shaded sites for tents, trailers or RV camping.
-The park is known for its sinkholes, birdwatching and alligators.
+The park is known for its wild horses and bison, sinkholes, birdwatching and alligators.